trev710/CrunchyCarrot_frontend/README.md

 As a user I want to be able to:

-Login/ create an account (Auth) to give the user a way to be unique in the community
+Login/ create an account (Auth) to give the user a way to be unique in the community like choose an avatar image and unique username

-Be able to navigate between the login page, the home page, and a page that shows all the movies to talk about.
+Be able to navigate between the login page, a page to add movies, and a page that shows all the movies to talk about.

-Be able to make my own reviews, update those reviews and delete reviews, also respond to other user reviews and be able to view other users profiles so I can interact with the community
+Be able to make my own reviews, update those reviews and delete reviews, also respond to other user reviews and be able to view other users profiles and add them to a list of people im following so I can interact with the community

 Stretch:

-User should be able to send friend request to other users
+User should be able to send friend request to other users beyond jsut following them

 User could potentially digitally rent the movies or at least a fake implementation of it

 User can potentially add new movies to the api for other people to review

+API: I will use a non external api so I can use the CRUD easier

+GET/API/Movies: this will get a current list of movies to display on the main page

+Review CRUD functions:

+Create/api/review should create a new review

+show/api/review should show the current reviews

+update /api/review should update existing reviews

+Destroy/api/review should delete the review from the api

+User CRUD functions:

+create/api/user should should create a new user profile.

+show/api/user should show the current users profils

+update/api/user should allow the user to update either password profile picture or username

 GitHub Repos: